Chart Color Schemes

 Educational outcomes in Norman Gardens fall within the lower quartile nationally, indicating opportunities for improvement in qualification attainment

-Educational qualifications in Norman Gardens lag behind regional averages, with 22.4% of residents aged 15 years and over holding university degrees compared to 30.4% nationally.
-This discrepancy indicates potential for educational improvement and skill enhancement.
+Educational qualifications in Norman Gardens lag behind regional benchmarks, with 22.4% of residents aged 15+ holding university degrees compared to the national average of 30.4%.
+This disparity indicates potential for educational development and skill enhancement.
 Bachelor degrees are most common at 15.6%, followed by postgraduate qualifications (4.6%) and graduate diplomas (2.2%).
-Vocational credentials are prominent, with 35.5% of residents aged 15 years and over holding such qualifications – advanced diplomas account for 8.7% and certificates for 26.8%.
+Vocational credentials are also prevalent, with 35.5% of residents aged 15+ holding such qualifications - advanced diplomas account for 8.7% while certificates make up 26.8%.

-Educational participation is notably high, with 31.4% of residents currently enrolled in formal education, including 11.3% in primary education, 9.3% in secondary education, and 6.0% pursuing tertiary education.
-Norman Gardens' three schools have a combined enrollment of 1,104 students.
-The area demonstrates typical Australian school conditions with balanced educational opportunities (ICSEA: 990).
-Educational mix includes one primary, one secondary, and one K-12 school.
+Educational participation is high, with 31.4% of residents currently enrolled in formal education.
+This includes 11.3% in primary, 9.3% in secondary, and 6.0% pursuing tertiary education.
+Norman Gardens has three schools with a combined enrollment of 1,104 students as of the latest data.
+The area has typical Australian school conditions (ICSEA: 990) offering balanced educational opportunities.
+The educational mix includes one primary, one secondary, and one K-12 school.
 School places per 100 residents (9.8) are below the regional average (17.6), suggesting some students may attend schools in nearby areas.
-Note: for schools showing 'n/a' for enrolments, please refer to the parent campus.
+Note that where schools show 'n/a' for enrolments, please refer to the parent campus.

 Frequently Asked Questions - Education